Internal Linking for SEO – Beginners Guide

 3. The Tiered Pyramid (eCommerce Hierarchy)

 For eCommerce sites (Shopify/WooCommerce), you need a strict hierarchy to prevent product cannibalization.
+Proper site architecture for SEO ensures that link equity flows efficiently from category pages to individual products.

 - Tier 1: Homepage.